NREL/HPC/docs/Documentation/Applications/comsol.md

 [user@ed3 ~]$ vglrun comsol
 ```

-Because FastX desktop sessions are supported from DAV node nodes shared between multiple HPC users, limits are placed on how much memory and compute resources can be consumed by a single user/job.
-For this reason, it is recommended that the GUI by primarily used to define the problem and run small-scale tests to validate its operation before moving the model to a compute node for larger-scale runs.
-For jobs that require both large-scale compute resources and GUI interactivity simultaneously, there is partial support for running the GUI from an X-enabled shell (ssh -Y ...) on a compute node if the `vglrun comosl` command is replaced with:
+Because FastX desktop sessions are supported from DAV nodes shared between multiple HPC users, limits are placed on how much memory and compute resources can be consumed by a single user/job.
+For this reason, it is recommended that the GUI be primarily used to define the problem and run small-scale tests to validate its operation before moving the model to a compute node for larger-scale runs.
+For jobs that require both large-scale compute resources and GUI interactivity simultaneously, there is partial support for running the GUI from an X-enabled shell (ssh -Y ...) on a compute node by replacing the `vglrun comosl` command with:

 ```
 [user@r1i7n24 ~]$ comsol -3drend sw